Chenzhi-Ma/website-v1/README.md

 # how to run
 1. Through jupyter notebook:
-Download the code to a folder, open jupyter notebook
+Download the code as zip, un-zip to a folder, open jupyter notebook and navigate to this folder
-Select 'new-terminal'
+At the top right side select 'new-terminal'
 Input "streamlit run main.py" in the terminal
 2. Through windows command
 Input "cd /d path " to navigate to the downloaded folder